Book-Loop/concept/README.md

 4. **Mentorship:** Authors can offer mentorship to their readers, providing guidance and advice on their writing, marketing, and publishing journey.
 5. **Videos and Courses:** Authors can offer videos and courses related to their books' topics, providing additional value to their subscribers.
 6. **Incentives for Authors:** The platform will offer incentives to authors to continuously update their books, such as a percentage of the subscription revenue or bonuses for meeting certain milestones.
+7. **Recommendation System:** The platform will have a recommendation system that will suggest authors to readers based on their reading history, interests, and preferences.
+This will allow readers to find new authors that they may be interested in and potentially provide additional revenue streams for authors.
+8. **Landing Page:** The platform will have a landing page that showcases the benefits of the service and encourages users to register as authors or subscribe as readers.

 ## Technology